-- If you smoke, consider giving up for several weeks before the operation.
-Smoking reduces the amount of oxygen in your blood and increases the risks of breathing problems during and after an operation. - If you are overweight, many of the risks of anaesthesia are increased.
+- If you smoke, you are advised to give up for a minimum of six weeks before the operation and six weeks after.
+Smoking reduces the amount of oxygen in your blood and increases the risks of breathing problems during and after an operation.
+It also increases the risk of complications with your wound and the healing process. - If you are overweight, many of the risks of anaesthesia are increased.
 Reducing your weight will help. - If you have loose or broken teeth or crowns that are not secure, you may want to visit your dentist for treatment.
-The anaesthetist will usually want to put an airway in your mouth to help you breathe.
-If your teeth are not secure, they may be damaged. - If you have long-standing medical problems, such as diabetes, hypertension (high blood pressure), asthma or epilepsy, you should consider asking your GP to give you a check-up. - If you become unwell or develop a cough or cold the week before your surgery please contact the pre-operative assessment team on the number provided.
-Depending on your illness and how urgent your surgery is, we may need to delay your operation as it may be better for you to recover from this illness before your surgery.
+The anaesthetist will usually want to put a tube in your throat to help you breathe.
+If your teeth are not secure, they may be damaged. - If you have long-standing medical problems, such as diabetes, hypertension (high blood pressure), asthma or epilepsy, you should consider asking your GP to give you a check-up.

-Your pre-surgery visit by the anaesthetist
+Your pre-surgery visit by the Anaesthetic Doctor

 - After you come into hospital, the anaesthetist will come to see you and ask you questions about:

-- o your general health and fitness;
+- your general health and fitness;

 - any serious illnesses you have had;

-- any problems with previous anaesthetics;
+- o any problems with previous anaesthetics;

-- medicines you are taking;
+- o medicines you are taking;

-- o allergies you have;
+- allergies you have;

-- chest pain;
+- o chest pain;

 - shortness of breath;

-- heartburn;
+- o heartburn;

 - o problems with moving your neck or opening your mouth; and

-- o any loose teeth, caps, crowns or bridges.
+- any loose teeth, caps, crowns or bridges.

 - Your anaesthetist will discuss with you the different methods of anaesthesia they can use.
+After talking

-After talking about the benefits, risks and your preferences, you can then decide together what is best for you.
+about the benefits, risks and your preferences, you can then decide together what is best for you.

+- Also, before your operation a member of the theatre nursing staff may visit you.
+He or she will be able to answer any questions you may have about what to expect when you go to theatre.